Gwerlas/system/docs/time.md

 ### Timesync on RedHat like

-Systemd's timesync is not supported by RedHat.
+Systemd's systemd-timesyncd is not supported by RedHat.

 To use timesyncd on EL8 or newer, You'll need to [install EPEL][].